 Beef Broth: Canned beef broth is usually concentrated; what we use is either that, diluted in an equal quantity of water, or beef broth from beef bullion—1 cube per cup of water.

-Camphor: Edible camphor can be found in Indian grocery stores; it is very strongly flavored.
+Camphor: Edible camphor can sometimes be found in Indian grocery stores; it is very strongly flavored.

 Cassia, aka chinese cinnamon: Cassia is what is usually sold as cinnamon in the U.S., as distinguished from “true cinnamon,” aka “ceylon cinnamon.”
 The two spices have similar but not identical flavors.